raspberrypilearning/electricity-generation/en/step_5.md

 --- /task ---

-Move your pen to the correct starting position.
+Move the **Third Country** sprite to the bottom of the graph so it is in the right position to start drawing the column.

 --- task ---